bhuvannv13/Brain_Tumour_detection_api/README.md

-# Brain Tumour Detection API
+# Brain Tumour Classification API

 This repository provides a Python-based API for detecting brain tumours from medical images.
 The solution uses deep learning models to identify tumours and includes an interactive notebook for running the detection pipeline.